Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 391 - Programming System and Tools/L2_Shell IO and Pipes.md

     - ex. grep 'wordtosearch' filepath1 filepath2 with exact match
     - ex. as it is common to write TODO in your programs, one may use grep in such way --- grep "TODO" project/*
         - note: * wildcard allows use to select of any file that is under the project folder
-- To compile a java file in unix enviroment: javac -o run_name, then run it with java run_name
+- To compile a java file in unix environment: javac run_name.java, then run it with java run_name

 ## Vim editing tips/notes
 - right bottom #,# gives you infor of your cursor location (row, col)